BrandlMax/is-this-touch/README.md

 # Is this touch?

-![alt text](.readme/groupTouche.jpeg 'All Prototypes')

-Sensor and application to generate training data for signal classification (Signal Classifier Project will be linked later) to turn objects into touch-sensitive interfaces.
+![alt text](.readme/groupTouche.jpeg 'All Prototypes') Sensor and application to generate training data for my [Signal Classifier](https://github.com/BrandlMax/Signal-Classifier 'Signal Classifier') to turn objects into touch-sensitive interfaces.

 ---